- Participants receiving a pension benefit

 - Report the death of a participant:

-- In order to report the death of a person who is receiving or due a pension benefit from PBGC, please call PBGC's Customer Contact Center at 1-800-400-7242.
+- To report the death of a person who is receiving or due a pension benefit from PBGC, please call us at 1-800-400-7242.
 For TTY/ASCII (American Standard Code for Information Interchange) users, call the federal relay service toll-free at 1-800-877-8339 and ask to be connected to the number listed above.
 When you call, you will need the following information:

 - The deceased participant's social security number